Star shaft

 Elevation diagram of the interior structures of the Great Pyramid.10 shows the King's Chamber and its "star shafts".7 shows the Queen's Chamber and its shafts.

 Star shafts, (sometimes called "air shafts") are two narrow ducts leading out of the King's Chamber of the Great Pyramid of Giza, or to similar shafts in the walls of the Queen's Chamber, though these are discussed less frequently due to being blocked off on both the outside and inside of the pyramid.

 Shafts of this nature have not been discovered in any other pyramids as of yet.
-Initially they were presumed to be ventilation shafts, but doubt has been cast on this theory due to not all the shafts not leading to the outside.
-This same fact also casts doubt on the theory that the shafts were used to observe certain stars.
-In 2010, researchers from Leeds University developed a robot that traversed the shaft and used an endoscopic camera to look through the hole previously drilled through the stone blocking the path to the outside, which revealed a small chamber with red ochre markings on the floor and followed by another large stone blocking the path.
+Initially they were presumed to be ventilation shafts, but doubt has been cast on this theory due to not all the shafts leading to the outside.
+This same fact also undermines the assumption that the shafts were used to observe certain stars.
+In 2010, researchers from Leeds University developed a robot that traversed the shaft and used an endoscopic camera to look through the hole previously drilled through the stone blocking the path to the outside.
+This revealed a small chamber with red ochre markings on the floor, followed by another large stone blocking the path.